 The entire top (epidermal) layer of skin is damaged or removed, creating a visible wound and a loss of the skins protective function.
-Fractional Fraxel Laser Resurfacing treats a small “fraction” of the skin, leaving intact, undamaged skin around each treated area to act as a barrier and reservoir for rapid healing.
+Fractional Fraxel Laser Resurfacing treats a small “fraction” of the skin, leaving intact, the undamaged skin around each treated area to act as a barrier and reservoir for rapid healing.

-The image below illustrates how fractional fraxel lasers work by only treating a “fraction” of the skin at a time.
+The image below illustrates how fractional Fraxel lasers work by only treating a “fraction” of the skin at a time.

 Fractional Fraxel Laser Resurfacing with the Profractional Sciton Laser uses an invisible laser beam which is strongly absorbed by water.
 The beam is less than 100 millionths of an inch in diameter, about the size of a human hair.
 The beam passes through the dry, outer layer of skin and wounds the underlying collagen.
 Nearby undamaged cells immediately move into this microscopically damaged area and heal the wounded area.
 During each treatment, millions of these microscopic areas are created, but most of the skin remains undamaged, allowing rapid healing.
-Further collagen remodeling and some skin tightening takes place over the next 3-6 months.
+Further collagen remodelling and some skin tightening takes place over the next 3-6 months.

 What are some indications to have the treatment done?

 Indications for Fractional Fraxel Laser Resurfacing include sun-damaged skin, fine wrinkles, age spots and sun spots, hyper-pigmentation, acne and other scarring.

 Fractional Fraxel Laser Resurfacing Treatment – What occurs during the treatment?